 Sometimes the customer can run into issues downloading files.
-First thoughts, you might think it’s our app causing the issues, but it’s not.
+First thoughts, you might think it’s our app causing the issues, but most of the time it’s not.
 This can happen for many easy-to-fix reasons.
 Please read below!

 Having issues with the email sending?
 Check this to troubleshoot the delivery email.

 Please find out what issue your customer is facing.
-Reply to them and ask them for a screenshot or an error message.
-Also, try downloading the file yourself, so you can understand what they are experiencing.
+Reply to them and ask them for a screenshot of the issue.
+Also, go to the Order page in DDA, resend the download email to yourself, and try downloading the file yourself to understand what they are experiencing.

-Most of the time, the issue is because they have run out of disk space or need to restart their browser/computer because they haven’t restarted in a while, and it is glitching out.
+70% of the time, the issue is because the store owner has set limitations, and the customer says it’s an error.
+Then commonly, the issue is because they have run out of disk space or need to restart their browser/computer because they haven’t restarted in a while, and it is glitching out.

 1. Have you set download limitations without realising?